why does my dog bark at night - a dog sitting in its bed in a dark room

 • unusual behavior patterns

-If something feels off, consulting a veterinarian or a professional trainer can help bring clarity and peace of mind.
+IIf something feels off, consulting a veterinarian or a professional trainer can help bring clarity and peace of mind.
+They can also help you understand specifically why does my dog bark at night in your particular situation.

 Final Thoughts